gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 #### Feature Explanations

+Some cherry-picked examples of important features trought-out the dataset.

 | Feature                | Explanation                                                                                     |
 |-----------------------|-------------------------------------------------------------------------------------------------|
 | att_2_5935       | Attends to the term "short" from associated terms that follow in the sequence                  |